ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

 following components of software running in EL3 and Secure-EL1.
 Each component is briefly described below.

 #.
 EL3 Runtime Firmware.
-This component is common to all ports of the ARM
+This component is common to all ports of TF-A.
-   Trusted Firmware.

 #.
 Secure Payload Dispatcher (SPD) service.
 This service interfaces with the
    Secure Payload (SP) software which runs in Secure-EL1/Secure-EL0 and is